You have just had your website launch, so congratulate yourself on job well done because it was a lot of hard work!

 Set your website as your homepage or one of the tabs in your browser that opens automatically

 Why?
-Because you will be the first to know if your website is down and can fix it quickly (because you have a back-up with your hosting and also a back-up plugin, right?
-Don’t even go to the next step before you have this sorted ;).
+Because you will be the first to know if your website is down and can fix it quickly (making sure you have a backup with your hosting and also a backup plugin that can store backups of your website locally is will make sure you sleep at night)

 Update your plugins